lubomir-angelov/ai_co_scientist/README.md

 ### When using from a venv or within a container:

-1. We need vendor on PYTHONPATH in the orchestrator container/runtime.
+1. We need vendor/octotools/octotools on PYTHONPATH in the orchestrator container/runtime.
-2. We need vendor/octotools to be copied into the Docker build context.
+2. We need vendor/octotools/octotools to be copied into the Docker build context.

 # Working with this repo and the submodule